-4.1.2 Consumer (P2P) Messaging Automation
+4.1.2 Consumer Messaging Automation

 Some Consumers utilize automation to assist in responding to communications.
 For example, a Consumer may direct their messaging service to auto-reply to a phone call in order to inform the caller about the Consumer's status (e.g., "I'm busy" or "Driving now, can't talk").
 Such use of automation to assist Consumers in their composition and sending of messages falls within the attributes of typical Consumer operation.
-In contrast, automation in whole or in part used by Non-Consumers to facilitate messaging is not typical Consumer operation.
+In contrast, automation in whole or in part used by a Non-Consumer to facilitate messaging is not typical Consumer operation.

-4.2 Non-Consumer (A2P) Messaging
+4.2 Non-Consumer Messaging

-Non-Consumer (A2P) message traffic includes, but is not limited to, messaging to and from large-to-small businesses, entities, and organizations.
-For example, Non-Consumer (A2P) messages may include messages sent to multiple Consumers from businesses or their agents, messages exchanged with customer service response centers, service alerts and notifications (e.g., fraud, airline), and machine-to-machine communications.
-Non-Consumer (A2P) Message Senders may also include financial service providers, schools, medical practices, customer service entities, non-profit organizations, and political campaigns.
-Specifically, such Message Senders should adhere to the Non-Consumer (A2P) Best Practices as described in this document (see Section 5).
+Non-Consumer messaging is sent by or to a Non-Consumer.
+Non-Consumer message traffic includes, but is not limited to, messaging to and from large-to-small businesses, entities, and organizations, including political campaigns.
+For example, Non-Consumer messages may include messages sent to multiple Consumers from a business or its agents, messages exchanged with a customer service response center, service alerts or notifications (e.g., fraud, airline), and machine-to-machine communications.
+Non-Consumer Message Senders also include financial service providers, schools, medical practices, customer service entities, non-profit organizations, and political campaigns or organizations.
+Specifically, such Message Senders should adhere to the Non-Consumer Best Practices as described in this document (see Section 5).